BeemFlow/beemflow/README.md

 BeemFlow is a **workflow protocol, runtime, and global tool registry** for the age of LLM co-workers.

-Define workflows with YAML, JSON, or native code → execute anywhere through CLI, HTTP, or Model Context Protocol (MCP).
+Define workflows with CUE, JSON, or native code → execute anywhere through CLI, HTTP, or Model Context Protocol (MCP).

 Instantly use thousands of curated MCP servers and LLM tools with zero-config -- just define the workflow, provide secrets, and execute -- complex business workflows in just a few lines of code.